Robert Bryce (writer): Writing on the energy industry and species protection

 Bryce has written frequently about what he considers the infeasibility of the United States becoming energy independent.

 In March 2009, he testified before the Senate Committee on Energy and Natural Resources, saying "no matter how you do the calculations, renewable energy by itself, can not, will not, be able to replace hydrocarbons over the next two to three decades, and that's a conservative estimate".

-In an opinion piece the The Wall Street Journal in March 2009 he denounced the energy policies of former United States President George W. Bush and then-president Barack Obama, claiming their rush for renewable energy will not be sufficient to cover the country's future energy needs.
+In a The Wall Street Journal opinion piece in March 2009 he denounced the energy policies of former United States President George W. Bush and then-president Barack Obama, claiming their rush for renewable energy will not be sufficient to cover the country's future energy needs.

 Bryce has criticized special exceptions to wildlife protection laws given to renewable energy facilities in the United States, claiming that oil producers and electric utilities have repeatedly been charged and fined under the Migratory Bird Treaty Act for killing birds but wind-power companies are not.

 In June 2010, in an article for Slate he expressed dismay at the corn ethanol industry's attempts to use the blowout of the Macondo well in the Gulf of Mexico as a basis to pursue more subsidies.

 Bryce is an advocate for increased shale gas consumption in the US.
 In a June 13, 2011 piece published in the Wall Street Journal he posited that the "shale revolution now underway is the best news for North American energy since the discovery of the East Texas Field in 1930."

 Bryce opposes federal corn subsidies for ethanol, citing high costs.

 He has argued that electric vehicles have failed to date due to the lack of energy density in batteries, safety concerns, and relatively few sales.